aws-samples/automated-language-analysis/text-search-capabilities/README.md

 ## Deployment instructions

-The following steps assume that you have Python installed in your local machine.
+The following steps assume that you have Python and [venv](https://docs.python.org/3/library/venv.html) installed in your local machine.

 ### 1. Installing and configuring the AWS CLI